Wiki · Concept · Last reviewed June 15, 2026

 Deal Patterns

 Publisher partnerships.
-OpenAI announced deals with Axel Springer, the Financial Times, News Corp, Vox Media, The Atlantic, Future, and other publishers that combine attributed content display, product collaboration, and access to current or archived material.
+OpenAI announced deals with Axel Springer, the Financial Times, News Corp, Vox Media, The Atlantic, Future, Condé Nast, Axios, and other publishers that combine attributed content display, product collaboration, newsroom tooling, and access to current or archived material.
+These announcements usually disclose the existence and general purpose of a partnership, not the full contract terms.

 Forum and technical knowledge deals.
-Stack Overflow announced an API partnership with OpenAI in 2024.
-Reddit disclosed and public reporting described large data-licensing arrangements around user-generated content.
+Stack Overflow announced an API partnership with OpenAI in 2024 and now markets Stack Data Licensing as continuous access to Stack Overflow's technical corpus for training, fine-tuning, RAG, agents, chatbots, copilots, knowledge graphs, and search.
+Reddit and OpenAI announced a May 2024 Data API partnership that brings enhanced Reddit content into ChatGPT and new products.
 These deals are especially sensitive because platform content is often produced by communities, not only by the platform company.

 Archive and rights-holder licensing.
 Libraries, stock-media catalogs, book publishers, music publishers, image providers, and specialist data owners can license material directly or through intermediaries.
 These deals may strengthen large rights holders while leaving smaller creators with little bargaining leverage.

 Customer and enterprise data terms.
-Separate from public web training, AI providers often specify when customer prompts, uploaded files, code, or enterprise data may be used for model improvement.
+Separate from public web training, AI providers specify when customer prompts, uploaded files, code, support logs, tool traces, or enterprise documents may be used for model improvement.
 This is a licensing and trust question even when it is handled through product terms rather than a standalone data purchase.

 Crawler Permissions